Madeline Heiner: Biography

 Heiner was selected for the 2015 World Championships in both the steeplechase and the 5000 metres.

 Heiner was selected for the 2016 Summer Olympics in both the 3000 m steeplechase and the 5000 metres.
 She placed seventh in the steeplechase final with a personal best of 9:20:38 and tenth in the 5000m final with a personal best of 15:04.05.

+In 2017, Heiner moved away from the steeplechase towards the 10,000m.
+She ran 31.41 to qualify for the IAAF World Championships (London), where she represented Australia in both the 5000m and 10,000m.

+In 2018, despite struggling with injury, Heiner was selected for her second Commonwealth Games, this time in the 5000m and 10,000m.

+Her long lasted hamstring injury required surgery, and was finally operated in March 2019 by Finnish surgeons Lasse Lempainen and Sakari Orava, in Turku, Finland.

+Madeline retired from competition in 2020, returning her focus to her pharmacy career.
+After first spending three years as the senior custodial pharmacist for St Vincent's hospital, she now leads the Victorian Poisons Information Centre.